Recycling Pros And Cons

 Recycling programs worldwide recycle rigid plastics (recycled yogurt containers) and soft plastics (those stretchy shopping bags).
-There are pros and cons to this type of waste disposal, but generally, it is considered a good thing for the environment.
+There are pros and cons to this type of waste disposal, but generally, it is considered suitable for the environment.

-Plastic takes thousands of years to decompose, so recycling your plastics reduces natural resource consumption and keeps them out of landfills or other areas where they can leach harmful chemicals into the soil and water sources!
+Plastic takes thousands of years to decompose, so recycling your plastics reduces natural resource consumption and keeps them out of landfills or other areas where they can leach harmful chemicals into the soil and water sources.

 On the con side, recent studies show certain types of recycled plastics may release toxic metals back into our world when burned at high temperatures or melted down multiple times.
 Increases in cancer rates in some communities near large-scale recycling facilities are being investigated as possible effects of these leaked toxins.